CyVerse-learning-materials/container_camp_workshop_2019/getting_started/about_cyverse.rst

 provide data storage, bioinformatics tools, image analyses, cloud services, APIs, and more.

-While originally created with the name iPlant Collaborative to serve U.S. plant science communities, CyVerse cyberinfrastructure is germane to all life sciences disciplines and works equally well on data from plants, animals, or microbes.
+Originally created as the iPlant Collaborative to serve U.S. plant science communities, the cyberinfrastructure is germane to all life sciences disciplines and works equally well on data from plants, animals, or microbes.
+Thus, iPlant was renamed CyVerse to reflect the broader community now served by our infrastructure.
 By democratizing access to supercomputing capabilities, we provide a crucial resource to enable scientists to find solutions for the future.
 CyVerse is of, by, and for the community, and community-driven needs shape our mission.
 We rely on your feedback to provide the